syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chat-ui/EJ2_ASP.NETCORE/templates.md

 ## Suggestion template

 You can use the `suggestionTemplate` property to customize the quick reply suggestions that appear above the input field.
 Templates here can help create visually appealing and functional suggestion layouts.
-The template context includes `suggestions` and `index` items.
+The template context includes `suggestion` and `index` items.

 ## Footer template